 Religious Education looks at developing the subject aims through three main elements; knowing and understanding religions and worldviews, expressing and communicating ideas related to religions and worldviews, and gaining and deploying the skills needed for studying religions and worldviews.

 Religious Education is at the heart of the school curriculum and contributes dynamically to pupils’ education by provoking challenging questions about meaning and purpose in life, beliefs about God, ultimate realty, issues of right and wrong and what it means to be human.
 In RE pupils learn about and from religions and worldviews in local, national and global contexts, to discover, explore and consider different answers to these questions.
 They learn to weigh up the value of wisdom from different sources, to develop and express their insights in response, and to agree or disagree respectfully.
 We look for pupils to develop their religious and theological literacy.

 All pupils follow a Religious Education programme of study accepted by the Directors, with links to the West Sussex Agreed Syllabus, national guidance and in accordance with the Church of England Statement of Entitlement.

 The programme gives prominence to the beliefs, values and practices of the Christian faith but also explores a number of aspects of other religions and worldviews.
 All pupils have three periods of Religious Education each fortnight during Key Stage 3.

 Key Stage 3

-All Year 7 pupils take part in a pilgrimage visit to the Cathedral.
-In Year 8 there are opportunities for visiting places of worship from different world faiths.
-Year 9 pupils have the privilege of hearing a visiting Holocaust survivor’s Testimony Talk.
+Visits throughout KS3 include a pilgrimage visit to Chichester Cathedral with Year 7, participation in the RE West Sussex Youth Voice conference in Year 8 and the opportunity to visit places of worship from different world faiths.
+In Year 9 pupils also have the privilege of hearing a visiting Holocaust survivor’s Testimony Talk.